CO2 Emissions

 Waste Reduction and Recycling

 With regard to conserving resources as part of our materiality action plan, our recent focus has been on measures for waste plastic as an environmental issue, and we are investigating chemical/materials recycling.
-Furthermore, at Maxell Group, we are working toward "Zero emissions"*1 by ensuring thorough waste separation, promoting the monetization of valuable waste through information sharing at each business site, and expanding and enhancing in-house intermediate processing.
+Furthermore, at Maxell Group, we are working toward "Zero emissions"*1 by ensuring thorough waste separation, promoting the monetization of valuable waste through information sharing across business sites, and expanding and enhancing in-house intermediate processing.

 *1 Criteria for zero emissions (criteria for each business site): Final waste disposal volume less than 5 tons/year and final disposal ratio less than 1%/year